 Who has responsibility for what?

-The responsibility for clearing litter from Scotland's streets and public areas primarily lies with our local authorities.
+The responsibility for clearing litter from Scotland's streets and public areas lies with local authorities and statutory undertakers such as Network Rail, Scottish Canals, and also schools, colleges and universities.
 This is a duty given to them by the Environmental Protection Act 1990.

-Transport Scotland, through its Operating Companies, is responsible for clearance of litter on motorways and special roads; however litter clearance on the other trunk roads is the responsibility of the local authority.
+Transport Scotland, through its Operating Companies, is responsible for clearance of litter on motorways and special roads, while local authorities are responsible for keeping local roads and most trunk roads clear of litter.